johangithub/opex/d3/writeup.md

 Setups also affect capacities (overall plant hour based capacities only).
 If five days are given to setups, that’s five days (40 hours) of production capacity lost.
 This does not affect product/location specific constraints.
 The cost of upgrading each plant is $10,000,000 per plant.

+Assumptions:
+Only one kind of product can be shipped in each shipment.
+You cannot produce two different products in one day.
+Assumed 30 days * 12 months  = 360 days